 6. Control of Pests and other Diseases

-The chief pests in okra farming are the leaf and flower feeding insects but this can be controlled by the use of D.D.T.
-Dust with Vetox 5-Dust, Gammalin Dust or Aldrin Dust or Spray with Vetox 85.
-The main disease of okra is mosaic caused by virus attack.
+The chief pests in okra farming are the leaf and flower-feeding insects but this can be controlled by the use of D.D.T.
+Dust with Vetox 5-Dust, Gammalin Dust or Aldrin Dust, or Spray with Vetox 85.
+The main disease of okra is mosaic caused by a virus attack.

 7. Harvesting of Okra Produce